johngolt/gitln/markdown/panda.md

 The `filter` method returns a subset of the original object.
 The argument of `filter` must be a function that, applied to the group as a whole, returns `True` or `False`.
 For `DataFrames` with multiple columns, filters should explicitly specify a column as the filter criterion.

-For these, use the apply function, which can be substituted for both aggregate and transform in many standard use cases.
+For these, use the `apply` function, which can be substituted for both aggregate and transform in many standard use cases.
 However, apply can handle some exceptional use cases, apply on a Series can operate on a returned value from the applied function, that is itself a series, and possibly upcast the result to a DataFrame:

+The ``apply()`` method lets you apply an arbitrary function to the group results.
+The function should take a ``DataFrame``, and return either a Pandas object or a scalar; the combine operation will be tailored to the type of output returned.

 ##### Working with text data

+Pandas includes features to address both this need for vectorized string operations and for correctly handling missing data via the ``str`` attribute of Pandas Series and Index objects containing strings.

 Series and Index are equipped with a set of string processing methods that make it easy to operate on each element of the array.
 Perhaps most importantly, these methods exclude missing/NA values automatically.
 These are accessed via the `str` attribute and generally have names matching the equivalent built-in string methods.